 - Translations into English: Dawn Cornelio, Jo Halliday and Lyn Thomas

 Dawn M. Cornelio is Full Professor of French Studies at the University of Guelph (Canada).
 Her research focuses on contemporary French women’s writing and the theory and practice of literary translation.
 Her translations have been published in Contemporary French and Francophone Studies, and read at such venues as the Harbourfront Festival of Authors, Eden Mills Writers Festival and the Dubai International Poetry Festival.
 She has published articles in such journals as Translation and Translanguaging in Multilingual Contexts, @nalyses and Women in French Studies, along with chapters in edited volumes.
 After doing extensive research on Chloé Delaume, she is currently creating a critical website analyzing the author’s work, and her translation of Delaume’s novel Certainement pas, into English as Not a Clue was published by the University of Nebraska Press in 2018.

-- Research assistant (bibliography and website editing): Anna Whytock (MA French and Spanish, 2018, University of St Andrews)
+- Research assistant (initial bibliography and website editing): Anna Whytock (MA French and Spanish, 2018, University of St Andrews)